 Careers in the health care industry are expected to increase dramatically in the next few years.
-Both the AS and certificate options prepare the students to take the State Board of Vocational Nursing Licensing Exam (NCLEX-PN) and upon passing the exam apply for a state license as a vocational nurse.
+Both the A.S. and certificate options prepare the students to take the State Board of Vocational Nursing Licensing Exam (NCLEX-PN) and upon passing the exam apply for a state license as a vocational nurse.

 The FRC Vocational Nursing Program averages 20 hours per week for 4 semesters, with 8 week of clinical instruction at a major hospital during each of 2 summers.
-FRC accepts 30 students every two years at its Feather River Campus and, in alternating years, at the campus at Mayers Memorial Hospital in Fall River Mills.
+FRC accepts 30 students every two years at its Feather River Campus.
 Applications are accepted in January of the year of the beginning of the program in August.

-ASSOCIATE OF SCIENCE: VOCATIONAL NURSING
+ASSOCIATE OF SCIENCE IN VOCATIONAL NURSING

 Required Prerequisites UNITS

 BIOL 110 Human Anatomy 4

 BIOL 112 Human Physiology 4

 HES 170 Introduction to Nutrition 3

 NURS 100 Certified Nurse Assistant 6

-NURS 111 Dosage Calculation for Medical Providers 3